Sakorona/SDVMods/DynamicNightTime/README.md

 This mod alters three functions in Game1 - isNightOut, GameClock, getStartingToGetDarkTime, getTrulyDarkTime.
 They will still return the same variables and generally the same intended use.

 ## Changelog
+1.2-beta.1
+ - updated morning darkness to be more obvious
+ - the spouse's room now properly responds to morning darkness
+ - indoor locations now properly respond too.

 1.1-rc4
  - updated for SDV 1.3.16